theroominside/mess/README.md

- Everyone carries a room about inside them.
+ "Everyone carries a room about inside them."
 This is mine.